 Whether you’re walking for fitness or just enjoying the great outdoors, a smart watch can be a big help.
-Take a Garmin or Apple Watch.
+Take a Samsung Galaxy Watch 4 or an Apple Watch.
 You can track your step count, monitor your heartrate, see how many calories you’re burning.
 But it also keeps you connected hands free.
 No digging into your backpack every time your phone pings!

 Stay on track

 One of the best things about taking a smart watch on your travels?
 You have a map right there on your wrist.
 With the Outdooractive app you can download a ton of routes and detailed maps onto your watch.
 They’re all offline too, so there’s no need to panic if you’re in a remote area.